 Important: doorways or arches that are less than 4 feet are required to have a T-molding between entryways to allow for proper expansion and contraction.
 I wouldn’t have known about this important detail unless I read the installation instructions!
 If you fail to do this, you could have a flooring failure.
 Our doorways were 4 feet wide so luckily we were able to get away with not using any T-moldings.
 As you can see above in our layout plan, we ran all the flooring in the same direction, the full length of the basement.

 6. Remove All Obstructions

 Remove all wall mounted moldings such as baseboard and quarter round.
 If you have skimpy baseboards to start – since you will need to leave a 1/2″ expansion gaps around the perimeter of the room – you may need to replace your baseboard so it covers the gaps – or add quarter round if you didn’t have it previously.
-If that’s the case, add quarter round to your shopping list.
+Just add it to your shopping list.

 Remove all furniture and appliances.
 Sometimes it’s not practical to remove everything completely.
 In the case of our basement, we weren’t going to lug our appliances upstairs so we did the next best thing.
-We disconnected all plumbing and put our appliances on wheeled dollies during the installation so we could easily move them around from room to room as the flooring was laid.
+After disconnecting the plumbing, we put our appliances on wheeled dollies so we could easily move them around from room to room as the flooring was laid during the installation.
 The dollies were indispensable as you’ll see in the next post of this series – how to install.
 You can easily build them yourself out of heavy plywood with rolling casters screwed underneath.

 7. Install Underlayment – All at Once or in Stages